 In order to comprehensively commit to the well-being of our community, Common Ground Homeschool members abide by a Child Protection Policy comprised of guidelines to ensure awareness and safety.

 Common Ground Homeschoolers (CGH) provide encouragement, support, information, resources and community for parents who choose to homeschool.
-All CGH members are charged with maintaining an “only kindness” environment, free from bullying, abuse or neglect.
+All CGH members are charged with supervising minors and maintaining an “only kindness” environment, free from bullying, abuse or neglect.
 CGH members will remain alert and proactive in order to protect those who cannot protect themselves.

 What to Do

 The following guidelines are provided to create an awareness of vulnerability to civil and criminal liability as well as to instill the need to protect children.

 - Supervise minors (ages 0-18 years); always have another adult [minimum total of 2 adults] present when supervising minors.

 - Meet in public places when meeting with minors.

 - Always have another adult [minimum total of 2 adults] present when meeting with minors.

 - Advise other CGH members of activities away from the group regarding where, when, and with whom you meet.